neondatabase/website/content/docs/guides/render.md

 updatedOn: '2024-02-19T00:00:00Z'
 ---

-[Render](https://render.com) is a comprehensive cloud service that provides hosting for web applications, and static sites with PR previews, zero-downtime deployments, and more.
+[Render](https://render.com) is a comprehensive cloud service that provides hosting for web applications and static sites, with PR previews, zero-downtime deployments, and more.
 Unlike serverless platforms like Deno or Cloudflare Workers, Render supports full-stack applications, offering both web services and background workers.

 This guide shows how to deploy a simple Node.js application connected to a Neon Postgres database on Render.